29 Early Retirement Tips, Strategies, Tricks, & Hacks

-So, how can you attain this dream of a life of leisure as soon as possible?
+How can you attain this dream of a life where you control your time as soon as possible?
 There are many ways to achieve early retirement successfully.
-It all hinges on creating and sticking to a plan.

-Whether you equate early retirement with the youngest age you can begin collecting social security (currently 62) or an age much, much younger, here are 37 tips, tricks and hacks to get there as soon as possible.
+Whether you equate early retirement with the youngest age you can begin collecting social security (currently 62) or an age much, much younger, here are 29 early retirement tips, tricks, and hacks to get there as soon as possible.

 The sooner you stop overspending and start paying down existing debt, the sooner that money can be redirected to saving for retirement.